Ride Lonesome: Plot

 Bounty hunter Ben Brigade catches up with Billy John, who is wanted for murder.
-When he tries to take Billy to Santa Cruz, one of Billy's associates (hiding in the rocks nearby) fires a warning shot at Ben's feet.
-Brigade says if anyone shoots him, he will kill Billy.
-So Billy calls off his gang, and calls out to Charlie to tell Billy's brother Frank what has happened.
+While being captured, Billy tells his gang to escape and tell Billy's brother Frank what has happened.
 When Ben and Billy arrive at a swing station, they are greeted by Sam Boone and his partner Whit.
 Carrie Lane, the absent station master's wife, emerges holding a rifle and orders the men to leave.
-As a stagecoach approaches in the distance, Boone tells Brigade he knows what he is thinking: that Boone and Whit have been waiting to rob the stage; but he is wrong.
-The stage crashes into the corral... with the driver and passengers massacred by Mescalero Indians.
+A stagecoach then crashes into the corral, with the driver and passengers massacred by Mescalero Indians.

 After burying the dead, Brigade and the others hole up at the station, waiting for the Indians to attack.
-When Carrie, (whose husband left to round up some horses scattered by the Indians) voices her concern about him, Brigade says he was a fool to have left her alone.
 Boone tells Brigade that he and Whit intend to capture Billy and earn an amnesty for all their past crimes by turning him in.
-Next morning, as Brigade is preparing to take Carrie to the next swing station (where he expects to find her husband), a band of Indians approaches and one indicates he wants to talk.
-Brigade rides out to meet the chief and returns to tell Carrie that the chief has offered to trade a horse for her.
+Next morning, as Brigade is preparing to take Carrie to the next swing station (where he expects to find her husband, who left to round up horses scattered by the Indians), a band of Indians approaches.
+The chief offers to trade a horse for Carrie.
 Insisting that they play along, Brigade takes Carrie to the chief.
-But she recognizes the horse offered in exchange as belonging to her husband and screams, prompting the Indians to ride off.
+However, she recognizes the horse offered in exchange as belonging to her husband.
+Realizing that he is dead, she screams, prompting the Indians to ride off.